-SSRIs in perioperative period associated with higher risk for adverse eventsApril 29th, 2013 in Cardiology /
+SSRIs in perioperative period associated with higher risk for adverse eventsApril 29, 2013 in Medicine & Health / Cardiology

 Selective serotonin reuptake inhibitors (SSRIs) – among the most widely prescribed antidepressant medications – are associated with increased risk of bleeding, transfusion, hospital readmission and death when taken around the time of surgery, according to an analysis led by researchers at UC San Francisco and Baystate Medical Center in Springfield, Mass.